anou/iftheme-docs/plugins/wysija-newsletters/readme.txt

 * added onload attribute on iframe subscription form which seems more reliable
 * added independant cron manager wysija_cron.php
 * added cleaning the queue of deleted users or deleted emails through phpmyadmin for instance
-* added theme menu erasing Wysija's menu when in the position right below ours
+* added theme menu erasing MailPoet's menu when in the position right below ours

 = 2.0.4 - 2012-07-05 =